MONTPELIER -- The House on Wednesday gave preliminary approval to a bill designed to improve the state's waterways.

 Gov. Peter Shumlin is preparing to submit a plan to the Environmental Protection Agency to cut phosphorus runoff into Lake Champlain, known as the total daily maximum load (TMDL).
 The state released an updated plan this month and will finalize its proposal this summer after hearing feedback from the EPA.

 Environmentalists say the plan is too weak because it does not include money or regulatory authority to back up the proposed programs.
 Shumlin said this year he will not raise any state money for cleanup until he has tapped all available federal funds.

 But federal funds would have to be matched.

 Frustrated by the administration's proposal, the House Fish, Wildlife and Water Resources Committee scraped together about $4 million for several programs designed to curb runoff into the state's waterways.
-But the bill later stalled after passing the committee.

 "We need leadership from the administration," said Deen, who chairs the committee.
 "Come along with us, administration, and help."

 The bill creates a small farm certification program designed to phase in new standards for farming practices, such as regulations on wastewater infrastructure, manure storage and application, the exclusion of livestock from waterways and vegetative buffers.

 The agencies of Agriculture, Food and Markets and Natural Resources will work with farmers on the standards.